0xProject/protocol/docs/tokenomics/staking.md

 | _D_  | Total weighted ZRX staked across all (active) market maker pools this epoch. |
 | _α_  | A constant in the range [0..1] that determines the weight of fees vs stake.  |

 At the end of an epoch, each pool that traded can retrieve their liquidity reward.
 This is done by calling the finalize function.
-Dust pools (that have less than 100 ZRX staked) are not elegible for rewards.
+Dust pools (that have less than 100 ZRX staked) are not eligible for rewards.

 ```solidity
 /// @dev Instantly finalizes a single pool that earned rewards in the previous